Linerre/Eloquent-JavaScript/README.md

 ## demo file and project file
 `demo` file is used solely for reviewing purposes.
-If a big chunk of code contains a lot of methods that I am only familiar to some extent and need a refresh, I will try out the some basics here.
+If a big chunk of code contains a lot of methods that I am only familiar with  to some extent and need a refresh, I will try out the some basics here.
 For exmaple, when I forget what the `.slplt()` method will do to a string, I will test it here.